|

 drinking; cloudy memory, light-headed, and sluggish.
 He went to their

-bedroom at the end of the hall and unearthed a bottle of Jack Daniels from
+bedroom at the end of the hall and unearthed a bottle of Jack Daniels

-might as well get plastered.
+shit, he might as well get plastered.

-The wind picked up outside as the autumn darkness fell on the city
+The wind picked up outside as the autumn darkness fell on the

-hovered above the city like a vulture over a dying animal.
+fog hovered above the city like a vulture over a dying animal.

-Bailey took a swig from the 1.5 Liter whiskey bottle and sat on the
+Bailey took a swig from the 1.5 Liter whiskey bottle and sat on

-of some poor bastard cheating on his
+the arms of some poor bastard cheating on

-wife.
-It infuriated him to be this powerless when he was so used to being
+to be this powerless when he was so used to being in control.
+As a

-in control.
-As a criminal lawyer, he hadn’t lost a case in over two
+criminal lawyer, he hadn’t lost a case in over two years, but when it

-years, but when it came to his home life, it was a big old mess.
+came to his home life, it was a big old mess.

 He’d defended the worst scum of Bitternest; the pimps, the dope